User Guides as Part of the Customer Experience

 Ironic then that the main after-sales touch points between a brand and the end user are prompted by negative situations.
 It won’t switch on, what now?
 What does error code F4 mean?
 Where is the user manual?
 In fact, printed instruction booklets don’t meet customer’s needs.
 Research indicates that over a third of people throw them away with the packaging.
 They are much more at ease with intuitively trying things out – which may lead them to damage the item by mistake.
 Or they turn to Google, which is most likely to lead them to PDFs of the instruction booklet (just as drab as the traditional version), or hard-to-follow video instructions.
 Failing those, they tie up your service desk with calls or texts.

-On-demand, interactive tools like digital user guides are the solutions of choice for consumers who are time-poor and take digitalization for granted.
+On-demand, interactive digital user guides are the solutions of choice for consumers who are time-poor and take digitalization for granted.
 And they will want to access the information they need where and when they need it, 24/7.
-That’s why the guides should be available through a variety of devices.
+That’s why the user guides should be available through a variety of devices.
 Consider publishing them via smart mobile and web apps, as part of a native app, on tablets, via a direct link, NFC tag, QR code or embedded on your website.

 It’s all in the data

-So, you’ve built a portfolio of guides that are a pleasure to use and you’re delivering them consistently.
+So, you’ve created a portfolio of user guides that are a pleasure to use and you’re delivering them consistently.
 Is it enough to achieve lasting differentiation?
 No, you’ve got to keep driving for further improvement, of course.
 The technology underlying digital user guides gathers valuable data on end-user traffic and feedback.
 The insights gained indicate how to fine-tune existing and future guides.